oat-sa/lib-lti1p3-nrps/doc/tool.md

     $registration, // [required] as the tool, it will call the platform of this registration
-    $payload,      // [required] from the LTI message payload containing the NRPS claim (got at LTI launch) 'Learner',     // [optional] we can filter members for a role (default: no filter) 10             // [optional] and limit the number of presented members (default: no limit) );
+    $payload,      // [required] from the LTI message payload containing the NRPS claim (got at LTI launch) 'Learner',     // [optional] we can filter members for a role (default: no filter) 10,            // [optional] and limit the number of presented members (default: no limit) true           // [optional] and ask the members groups enrollments (default: false) );

 // or you also can call directly for an given URL (avoid claim construction)